Applications of Siegel's Lemma to a system of linear forms and its minimal points: Criteria for linear independence of consecutive minimal points

 Up to subtraction of (the possibly large) $\tau_{k+1}$ this resembles \eqref{eq:einfachi}.
 Observe that the bracket expression in \eqref{eq:nr2} is positive by \eqref{eq:einfachi}.
-Again we can write $n/m$ in \eqref{eq:nr2} in place of $\widehat{w}(\Theta)$, and also $\nu_{i}\geq n/m-o(1)$ as $i\to\infty$ by Dirichlet's Theorem \eqref{eq:diri} and $\tau_{i}>1$ by \eqref{eq:ndef}.
+Again we can write $n/m$ in place of $\widehat{w}(\Theta)$ in \eqref{eq:nr2}, and also $\nu_{i}\geq n/m-o(1)$ as $i\to\infty$ by Dirichlet's Theorem \eqref{eq:diri} and $\tau_{i}>1$ by \eqref{eq:ndef}.
 The third hypothesis \eqref{eq:nr2} holds in particular if $\nu_{k+1}$ is sufficiently large and $\nu_{k}/\tau_{k}<\widehat{w}(\Theta)^{2}$, the latter being true if $\nu_{k}/\tau_{k}<(n/m)^{2}$.
-Theorem~\ref{202} should be understood as a ''local result'', the fact that three concrete vectors are linearly independent for infinitely many $k$ is known and requires no assumption, as recalled in Section~\ref{intro}.
+Theorem~\ref{202} should be viewed as a ''local result'', the fact that three consecutive minimal points are linearly independent for infinitely many $k$ often follows without further assumption, as recalled in Section~\ref{linin}.

 We finish this section by remarking that some considerations concerning the simultaneous approximation case $n=1$ can be extracted from Davenport and Schmidt~\cite{davsh}, see in particular Lemma~5 in that paper.
 We believe that the underlying arguments can be adapted to get more insight.
 For $n=1, m=2$ recall Lagarias' result from~\cite{lag0} quoted in Section~\ref{r3}.
 See also Section~\ref{outline} below.